Free shipping

 Framing the Fireplace

-Once the projection has been established, the unit can be pushed into the framed opening and nailed or screwed into position.
-Although the framing of the fireplace opening can begin before the appliance itself has shipped to you, we highly recommend having the appliance on-site to check against before commencing the installation.
+After establishing the projection, you can push the unit into the framed opening and nail or screw it into position.
+Although the framing of the fireplace opening can begin before the appliance has shipped to you, we highly recommend having the appliance on-site to check against before commencing the installation.

 Follow the framing instructions supplied with the unit to build a framed opening that meets the sizing requirements specified by the manufacturer.
-Common 2 x 4-dimensional lumber and a 2 x 8 or 2 x 10 header is usually used.
+Using 2 x 4-dimensional lumber and a 2 x 8 or 2 x 10 header is common.
 Most manufacturers allow the fireplace to sit directly on a combustible floor.
-A combustible platform can also be built at this time to raise the unit within the wall opening if you wish.
-Pay close attention to any side clearances or overhead ceiling clearances outlined by the manufacturer.
+You can also build a combustible platform at this time to raise the unit within the wall opening if you wish.
+Pay close attention to any side or overhead ceiling clearances the manufacturer outlines.

 How to Install a Fireplace: The Ultimate DIY Guide

-It's at this time that the consideration for finishing material thickness should also be made.
-Many installations will be finished out with standard 1/2 inch drywall up to the edges of the unit, but tile veneers and stone veneers are also popular.
+At this time, you should also consider the finishing material thickness.
+Many installations are finished with standard 1/2 inch drywall up to the edges of the unit, but tile veneers and stone veneers are also popular.
 Whatever the thickness of the material, you must ensure the unit projects forward from the framed opening enough to compensate for the thickness of the finishing material if you are looking for a flush installation.
-For example, if you're planning on installing a 3/8 thick tile over a 1/2 inch thick cement board, the fireplace will need to project 7/8 of an inch from the facing of your framed opening.
+For example, if you plan to install a 3/8 inch thick tile over a 1/2 inch thick cement board, the fireplace will need to project 7/8 of an inch from the facing of your framed opening.
 This will ensure that the tile will be relatively flush with the face of the unit when finishing is completed.

-Once the projection has been established, the unit can be pushed into the framed opening and nailed or screwed into position.
-Some manufacturers provide nailing tabs that will be at different depths on the appliance to help compensate for the setback you need.
+Some manufacturers provide nailing tabs at different depths on the appliance to help compensate for the setback you need.
 If the tabs don't provide enough projection, the unit may need to be shimmed as you install it.
-Check to make sure the unit is plumb and level before nailing it into position.
-Cedar shims can be used to make adjustments if needed.
+Ensure the unit is plumb and level before nailing it into position.
+You can use cedar shims to make adjustments if needed.

 Installing the Venting Components

-Other designs use similar caps or lids for the unused flue collar, while a few designs are a dedicated top or rear vent configuration.
-Once the vent collar has been configured properly, the first piece of pipe can be installed.
-Before attaching to the appliance, a bead of a direct vent appliance sealant should be applied to the inner pipe wall.
+Other designs use similar caps or lids for the unused flue collar, while a few designs have a dedicated top or rear vent configuration.
+After configuring the vent collar properly, you can install the first piece of pipe.
+Before attaching it to the appliance, you should apply a direct vent appliance sealant bead to the inner pipe wall.
 Ensure that the dimples on each pipe align with the channels on the flue collar, and firmly twist the pipe clockwise until it ceases to rotate.
 Double-check the connection by pulling upward on the pipe.
-If any dimple pulls loose, the connection was not correctly made and should be attempted again.
-Secure the pipe by installing 3 self-tapping 3/4 sheet metal screws at this connection and every subsequent connection.
+If any dimple pulls loose, try again to create a secure connection.
+Secure the pipe by installing three self-tapping 3/4 sheet metal screws at this connection and every subsequent connection.
 The screws should only be allowed to penetrate the outer wall of the pipe.

-Continue your installation with each section of vent pipe, repeating the twist, check, and screw method for the entirety of the run.
-Check the pipe run to ensure that you are maintaining the minimum required clearances to combustibles at all times.
-It's recommended to secure the pipe run every 5 feet by wrapping the pipe with perforated HVAC strapping and securing the strapping to adjacent studs.
+Continue your installation with each section of the vent pipe, repeating the twist, check, and screw method for the entirety of the run.
+Check the pipe run to ensure that you always maintain the minimum required clearances to combustibles.
+We recommend securing the pipe run every 5 feet by wrapping it with perforated HVAC strapping and securing it to adjacent studs.
 This will limit the amount of lateral motion in the pipe run.
 Most manufacturers will also provide a sheet metal firestop that should be installed at the ceiling level.

-The firestop can be installed once the ceiling level has been reached.
-It's common practice to install 2 x 4 lumber immediately adjacent to both sides of the pipe to give the firestop plate something to nail to.
+You can install the firestop after reaching the ceiling level.
+Installing 2 x 4 lumber immediately adjacent to both sides of the pipe is common practice to give the firestop plate something to nail.
 Some jurisdictions will also require that you enclose the top of your framed fireplace enclosure with a plywood or oriented strand board.
-If this is the case, the plywood or strand board must be cut to the dimensions of your enclosure and nailed into place atop 2 x 4 scabbing.
+If this is the case, you must cut the plywood or strand board to the dimensions of your enclosure and nailed into place atop 2 x 4 scabbing.

 How to Install a Fireplace: The Ultimate DIY Guide